 Naim left the niche site space in 2019.
 He sold all the sites in his portfolio and tried other businesses (both online and offline).
 When those did not work out well, he returned to working with websites.

-This time, he tried aged domains.
+This time, he tried expired domains.
 The main reason why he decided to use old domains is that they rank in a much shorter time than new domains because they already have authority.

-In Naim’s words, “Getting a niche site started with a fresh domain vs. an aged domain is like coming into a race with a Ferrari instead of a Toyota Prius.”
+In Naim’s words, “Getting a niche site started with a fresh domain vs. an expired domain is like coming into a race with a Ferrari instead of a Toyota Prius.”

-So, on 25th April 2021, Naim bought a $700 aged domain from SerpNames.
+So, on 25th April 2021, Naim bought a $700 expired domain from SerpNames.
 This is where the story begins.